BerkBytes/Llamasgard/README.md

 To install the Llamasgard API client package, you cab manually download it from the GitHub repository and then install it using `pip`.
 Ensure you also have the `requests` library installed:

 1. Navigate to [https://github.com/BerkBytes/Llamasgard/blob/main/dist/](https://github.com/BerkBytes/Llamasgard/blob/main/dist/).
-2. Find the latest version, i.e. `Llamasgard-x.x.x.tar.gz` file in the `dist` directory.
+2. Find the latest version, i.e. `llamasgard.x.x.x.tar.gz` file in the `dist` directory.
 3. Click on it, then click "Download".

 Once downloaded, you can install it using `pip`: